twitter/the-algorithm/timelines/data_processing/ml_util/aggregation_framework/docs/batch.rst

   #.
 The name is not important as long as it is unique.

-  #. `timestampFeature` must be a discrete feature of type `com.twitter.ml.api.Feature[Long]` and represents the “time” of a given training record in milliseconds - for example, the time at which an engagement, push open event, or abuse event took place that you are trying to train on.
+  #. `timestampFeature` must be a discrete feature of type `com.X.ml.api.Feature[Long]` and represents the “time” of a given training record in milliseconds - for example, the time at which an engagement, push open event, or abuse event took place that you are trying to train on.
 If you do not already have such a feature in your daily training data, you need to add one.

   #. `scaldingSuffixType` can be “hourly” or “daily” depending on the type of source (`HourlySuffixFeatureSource` vs `DailySuffixFeatureSource`).

   #.
 Set `withValidation` to true to validate the presence of _SUCCESS file.
-Context: https://jira.twitter.biz/browse/TQ-10618
+Context: https://jira.X.biz/browse/TQ-10618

 Output HDFS store
 -----------------